9th Grade Short Stories Resources

 By Perfectly Planned Designs

-The Four Figurative Language Short Passage sets have 3 close reading and writing worksheets each - for a total of 12 high-quality worksheets! *Answer Keys Included!
-Figurative Language Short Passage Sets are a no-prep, printable close reading activity that's perfect for middle school and high school.
-Each passage has between 206-226 words and is filled with between 14-19 examples of figurative language, such as hyperbole, metaphor, simile, and personification.
+This Figurative Language Short Passage Set is a no-prep, printable close reading activity that's perfect for middle school and high school.
+This is a 205-word passage filled with 14 examples of figurative language, such as hyperbole, metaphor, simile, and personification.
 I’ve found that although my students can tell me the definition of these terms, simile is the only one they can truly pick out in a text.
 As a result, their writing is filled with overused similes that need work!
-These figurative language passage sets are rigorous, use higher-level words and phrases, and in addition to merely identifying the different types, students will be asked to discuss the impact it has on the reader, as they’re asked to do on standardized testing.
+This figurative language passage set is rigorous, uses higher-level words and phrases, and in addition to merely identifying the different types, students will be asked to discuss the impact it has on the reader, as they’re asked to do on standardized testing.
+Check out my other figurative language passage sets HERE!

 Simply print and go!
 There is truly no preparation needed, which is why this set is perfect to leave for sub plans, bell ringers, homework, test prep, review or assessment!